win-acme/win-acme/docs/manual/advanced-use/load-balancing.md

 - If you're building an actual cluster, you can use a Clustered Task instead of a regular Scheduled Task.

 ## Encryption
-The encryption for the config files will have to be disabled via `settings.config` so that all machines in the cluster can read the passwords.
+The encryption for the config files will have to be disabled via `settings.json` so that all machines in the cluster can read the passwords.

 ## Appliance